Master of Arts in Educational Leadership

-The master of arts degree requires approximately 40 credit hours.
-The M.A. is an individualized program designed for those interested in a focus on higher education or educational foundations.
+The master of arts (M.A.) degree requires 37 credit hours.
+The M.A. is an individualized program designed for those interested in a focus on higher education.

-The study of leadership allows individuals to examine the fundamental institutions in society, to develop skills in research and analysis, and to prepare to enter challenging and influential roles in many areas.
+The study of higher education leadership allows individuals to examine all areas of higher education, to develop skills in research and analysis, and to prepare to enter challenging and influential roles in many areas.

-Our K-12 graduates have become school principals, program coordinators and central office administrators, district superintendents, state superintendents and directors of state and national organizations - one has served as Assistant Secretary of Education for the United States Department of Education.
-From the higher education program, our graduates have had distinguished careers in both academics and administration in Nevada and across the nation.
-They have held such positions as professor, department chair, program director, financial aid officer, dean, university vice president and college president.
+Our graduates have had distinguished careers in both academics and administration in Nevada and across the nation.
+They have held such positions as professor, department chair, program director, financial aid officer, dean, chief diversity officer, university vice president and college president.
 How you will use the skills and knowledge you acquire in an educational leadership program depends on you...

 - Completion of the program application

 - Qualified in the professional judgment of the program faculty

 The specific curriculum requirements are adapted to the professional needs of the student.
 Students should not enroll in any graduate-level course without first securing the approval of the program that such a course is acceptable toward a selected major or minor.

 The M.A. in Educational Leadership require students to develop a program of study in conjunction with their advisor and committee that includes a minimum of 39 graduate credits, at least 15 of which must be at the 700-level.